-Lamagna plans to focus the initial Magna menu on educating the public about Filipino food before showcasing more regional cuisines.
-The opening menu will build on a bedrock of greatest hits, remixed with a few funkier dishes, Lamagna said.
-Expect pork adobo, a stewed pork dish often considered the Philippines’ national dish; pancit bihon, the pan-fried noodle, vegetable and meat staple (second only to rice); lumpia Shanghai; and caldereta, a rich stew made with goat meat or beef tongue.
+Lamagna focused the initial Magna menu on educating the public about Filipino food before showcasing more regional cuisines.
+The original menu was built on a bedrock of greatest hits, remixed with a few funkier dishes.
+Dishes included pork adobo, a stewed pork dish often considered the Philippines’ national dish; pancit bihon, the pan-fried noodle, vegetable and meat staple (second only to rice); lumpia Shanghai; and caldereta, a rich stew made with goat meat or beef tongue.

 “We’ll explore how we can elevate the aspects of the cuisine, and once we establish our identity amongst both the community and the public, that’s when we’re gonna get funky,” Lamagna said.
 “That’s when we’ll start bringing out the blood stew.”

-Later iterations of the menu will delve deeper into the Filipino food canon, drawing inspiration from Lamagna’s identity as an Ilocano, the third largest ethnolinguistic group in the Philippines.
-Expect an updated version of his mom’s crab noodles, which mixes fresh Dungeness crab, house-cured salmon roe and chewy, housemade miki egg noodles with a pungent sauce made from ginger, garlic and a fermented crab roe paste called taba ng talangka.
+Later iterations of the menu have delved deeper into the Filipino food canon, drawing inspiration from Lamagna’s identity as an Ilocano, the third largest ethnolinguistic group in the Philippines.
+Dishes have included an updated version of his mom’s crab noodles, which mixes fresh Dungeness crab, house-cured salmon roe and chewy, housemade miki egg noodles with a pungent sauce made from ginger, garlic and a fermented crab roe paste called taba ng talangka.

 “I’m super excited to be able to explore different regions of the Philippines,” Lamagna said.
 “To pull in different influences from different parts of the Philippines and really showcase and show people we’re not just the one-note cuisine.”

-Magna is expected to open in May 2019 in Southeast Portland’s Division/Clinton neighborhood, near other popular eateries like Scandinavian brunch spot Broder and mussel-focused La Moule.
-Follow Magna on Instagram (@magnapdx) for their latest updates.
+Magna opened in spring 2019 in Southeast Portland’s Division/Clinton neighborhood, near other popular eateries like Scandinavian brunch spot Broder and mussel-focused La Moule.
+See the restaurant’s latest update on Magna’s Instagram (@magnapdx).